Megagig/pharma-care-saas/Implementation/MUI-REDESIGN-SUMMARY.md

 - Modular and maintainable code architecture
 - Easy theme customization and branding updates

-This comprehensive Material UI redesign transforms the PharmaCare SaaS application into a modern, professional, and user-friendly healthcare management platform that meets industry standards for both functionality and visual design.
+This comprehensive Material UI redesign transforms the PharmacyCopilot SaaS application into a modern, professional, and user-friendly healthcare management platform that meets industry standards for both functionality and visual design.

 ### 🎉 Ready for Production